ankur-srivastava/articles/README.md

 # articles
+# Post Articles.

-Post Articles.
-A full stack project.
+## A full stack project.
+This project is built using Node and React.

 npm packages used : express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html mongoose express

+Clone the repo.

+Navigate to backend.

+$ cd backend
+$ npm install
+$ npm start

+Navigate to frontend.

+$ cd frontend
+$ npm install
+$ npm start

 To Test